fadinouira/react-country-flag/README.md

 [Check out the demo here](https://stackblitz.com/~/github.com/fadinouira/react-country-flag-demo)

-## BREAKING CHANGES
+## NEW FEATURES

-- v1.x has breaking changes due to the addition of the flag emoji component and the introduction of new props such as `size` and `style`.
+- v1.x has ne features due to the addition of the flag emoji component and the introduction of new props such as `size` and `style`.

-### Changes Introduced:
+### Features Introduced:

 - Added support for flag emoji component.
 - Introduced new props: